mhaseebtariq/data-scientist-demystified/README.md

 * Is it more important to make more accurate predictions or explainable predictions
    * A more complex model design might give a slight uplift in predictions accuracy but no (or little) explanation
    * On the other hand, a less complex model could explain the predictions really well, which could in return, help the operations analyst make much better (and informed) adjustments
-* Is the model going to reduce FTEs
+* Is the model going to reduce the workload (or FTEs)
    * No, the model is only supposed to help the operations analyst make more accurate decisions.
 It might as well be the case that after employing the model, you need more analysts.
-Analysts who can interpret model outputs; build dahsboards/reporting tools for analysing differnet forecasts; maintain a collaborative feedback loop with the data scientists to help improve the model.
+Analysts who can interpret model outputs; build dashboards/reporting tools for analysing differnet forecasts; maintain a collaborative feedback loop with the data scientists, to help improve the model.
-   * On the other hand an NLP (natural language processing) could be employed to build a bot for replying to genral customer services queries, this model could in return, reduce the load on the customer services.
+   * On the other hand an NLP (natural language processing) model could be employed to build a bot for replying to general customer services queries.
+This model could in return, reduce the workload on the customer services.
 * Which variables should be considered as good predictors for the forecast
 * What might be a representative funtional form for the model

 #### What is required from our data scientist to come up with a good model design
 * Good communcation skills to understand the requirements and problem context
 * An extensive vocabulary of models
-* Knowledge in linear algebra
-* Knowledge in statistics and probability theory
+* Knowledge of statistics and probability theory

 ### Parameters Estimation
-For our forecasting model the parameters are...
-[TODO]
+After designing the model the next step is to automate the estimation of the model parameters.
+To undesrtand what model parameters are, let's say that our forecasting model can

+#### What is required from our data scientist
+* Knowledge of the fundamentals of machine learning
+* An extensive vocabulary of machine learning algorithms and tools
+* Knowledge of linear algebra

 ### Updating Model
 Every model expires...
 [TODO]

 ### Explaining Model
-Sometimes explaing the model (or model output) is more important than model accuracy...
-[TODO]
+Like mentioned before it is really important to

 ### Monitoring Model
 To make sure...
 [TODO]